Thank You Robbinsdale!

 I have a parent’s perspective plus a vested interest in the successes and challenges of our schools.

 JOHN'S COMMUNITY SERVICE

-JOHN WAS ELECTED TO THE SCHOOL BOARD IN 2012 – AND TIRELESSLY ADVOCATES FOR OUR STUDENTS AND TEACHERS.
+JOHN WAS ELECTED TO THE SCHOOL BOARD IN 2012 – AND RE-ELECTED IN 2016 AND 2020.
+HE IS A TIRELESS ADVOCATE FOR OUR STUDENTS, TEACHERS, AND STAFF.

 I currently serve as the Minnesota School Board Association (MSBA) representative on the MN Department of Education’s finance working group which addresses education finance issues facing the state.